 The japanese cuisine is one of the most sophisticated, healthy and diverse in the world.
 We are passionate about Japanese culture, where eating special things is very important.
 We show a high quality interpretation of Japanese dishes and Japanese culture - so you can get closer to Japan without having to speak Japanese.
 By the way, the Japanese have one of the highest life expectancies in the world.
 As is well known, this is also due to the special Japanese diet.
 Because good food should not only fill you up, but also make happy.

-Japanese cuisine is of course much more than just Sushi - and SUSHIYA is much more than just the restaurant sansaro.
+Japanese cuisine offers much more than just Sushi - and SUSHIYA is much more than just the restaurant sansaro.
 Behind SUSHIYA is above all Alexander Reinelt's view of Japanese culture.
 In 2005 he founded SUSHIYA GmbH with a team of courageous friends, which opened the restaurant sansaro in Munich in 2007.

 Here we try to make Japanese quality accessible to all guests.
 Above all, this means that we translate Japanese culture authentically and thus make it tangible and edible - away from kitsch and stereotypes.
 That's why the sansaro restaurant has become a living cultural bridge between Japan and Germany.